ROBERT ANTONI

 Shortlisted for the OCM Bocas Prize for Best Caribbean Novel

 Trinidad-born Austin Stoker has become one of the first successful black actors in Hollywood, known for his early action film, Assault on Precinct 13, directed by John Carpenter.
-Now, at 83 years-of-age, Stoker stars in the sequal to another of his early blockbuster hits: Assault on the Civilization of the Simians.
-While portraying his older self in the ape world of Postscript, set in 2680 AD, Stioker stumbles onto the "film-within-the-film"--the story of his own origins in 1940's Port of Spain as the result of a salacious and clandestine love affair.
+Now, at 83 years-of-age, Stoker stars in the sequal to another of his early blockbuster hits: Postscript the Civilization of the Simians.
+While portraying his older self in the ape world of Postscript, set in 2680 AD, Stoker stumbles onto the "film-within-the-film"--the story of his own origins in 1940's Port of Spain as the result of a salacious and clandestine love affair.

 AS FLIES TO WHATLESS BOYS